quotient-im/gtad/README.md

-# api-generator
+# GTAD - Generate Things from an API Description
-This is a work-in-progress generator of C++11 client stub files from a Swagger/OpenAPI specification.
+This is a work-in-progress generator of (client-side) stub files from a Swagger/OpenAPI specification.